- What is it?

 What is vulvodynia?

 Vulvodynia is chronic pain or discomfort of the vulva, the area surrounding the vaginal opening.
 It is diagnosed when pain lasts for three months or longer without any evidence of other skin or gynecological disorders that might cause the pain.
-Up to 16 percent of women—roughly 13 million—will suffer with chronic vulvar pain at some point in their lives.
+Approximately 15 percent of women will suffer with chronic vulvar pain at some point in their lives.

 Do we know what causes it?
 Is it due to an infection?